Midwexican

 Recipe FAQs

-What happens when you burn rice in your instant pot?
+What happens when you burn rice in your Instant Pot?

 It stinks!
 Literally.
 Especially if you don't immediately take action and turn off your Instant Pot.
 And you'll be in for some scrubbing because burnt-on rice really likes to cling to the inner pot.